 Sealing granite countertops is an important step to protect your investment and keep your surfaces looking brand-new.
 To seal granite countertops, start by cleaning the surface thoroughly with a stone-safe cleaner.
 Then apply a high-quality penetrating sealer in small, manageable sections, ensuring every edge and corner is covered.
 Allow the sealer to soak into the stone for 15–30 minutes, then carefully wipe off any excess before it dries.
 This prevents a hazy or sticky residue and ensures an even, polished finish.

-Why Sealing Granite Countertops is Important?
+Why is Sealing Granite Countertops Important?

 Granite is a natural stone that is beautiful and strong.
 But even strong granite can absorb liquids if it is not sealed properly.
 Here’s why sealing is important: